StephenPhilipOFlynn/project5-mildrew/README.md

 ## Dataset Content
 * The dataset is sourced from Code Institute's Kaggle page, [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset contains +4 thousand images taken from the client's crop fields.
+* The dataset contains over 4000 images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## Business Requirements